What is a Supply Chain, Anyway?

 For these reasons (among countless others), it’s worth going back to basics and examining the supply chain itself.

-In this piece, we’ll first define “supply chains” in basic terms, then paint a picture of supply chains – as they are in 2023.
+In this piece, we’ll first define “supply chains” in basic terms, then paint a picture of supply chains.
 We’ll also look at how supply chains are evolving in response to advancing technology and changing conditions.

 A supply chain is a network of companies, individuals, activities, information, and resources that work together to source, produce, and deliver goods from their origin to the final customer.
 This journey involves extracting raw materials, manufacturing products, and transporting finished goods to consumers.
 Each step in the chain represents a different industry and phase in the product’s lifecycle.
 The supply chain ends when the product reaches the customer, though it may include returns and recycling processes.